 The author is an independent contributor and at the time of publication had no position in the stocks mentioned.
 For errors that warrant correction please contact the editor at firstname.lastname@example.org.

-If you decide to trade Deutsche Telekom, use the lowest-cost* platform that is rated #1 Overall by Barron's, Interactive Brokers.
-Trade stocks, options, futures, forex, bonds and funds on 135 markets, all from a single integrated account.
+If you're looking to trade Deutsche Telekom, open an account with the lowest-cost* platform trusted by professionals, Interactive Brokers.
+Their clients from over 200 countries and territories trade stocks, options, futures, forex, bonds and funds worldwide from a single integrated account.

 Simply Wall St has no position in any of the companies mentioned.
 This article is general in nature.
 It does not constitute a recommendation to buy or sell any stock and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.